-The Department of Art offers major programs leading to the Bachelor of Fine Arts, Bachelor of Arts and Bachelor of Science degrees; minor programs in art, art for interior design, art history, human-computer interaction/user experience – design, and photography; certificate programs in art history, fine arts, graphic design and photography; and coursework applicable to partial satisfaction of general education components in all programs.
+The Department of Visual Arts and Design offers major programs leading to the Bachelor of Fine Arts, Bachelor of Arts and Bachelor of Science degrees; minor programs in apparel design, art, art for interior design, art history, culinary arts management, hospitality and events management, human-computer interaction/user experience – design, and photography; retailing and clothing, space planning and design; certificate programs in art history, culinary arts management, design build technology, fine arts, graphic design, kitchen and bath design, and photography; and coursework applicable to partial satisfaction of general education components in all programs.
 No minor field is required for the BFA, BA and BS in Art.
 Subject programs for the preparation of art teachers are offered as a double major in Art and Education.

 The Bachelor of Fine Arts program is designed for students with a professional interest in art or interior architecture and design.
 The Bachelor of Fine Arts program has, and five areas of concentration are offered: ceramics, digital media, painting, photography, and sculpture.
 Candidacy for the Bachelor of Fine Arts Degree requires successfully passing a portfolio review following the completion of 45-96 credit hours of university course work.